Sammy, Billy, Dave, Rich, Richard

 Richard Rossiter ~ Guitar/Leslie, Coronet, Vocals*

-Steve Sarandos ~ Saxophone
+Steve Sarandos ~ Saxophone, Vocals

 Sonny Schaaf ~ Keyboards